Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 In [challenges 4 and 5](https://dao-challenge.herokuapp.com/2016/08/08/recap-challenge-1-5/), I came up with an architecture where user funds are stored in segregated smart contracts.
 That way, if a hacker somehow completely drains their own contract, they can't also drain other people's funds.

-Today I'm adding support for transferring tokens between users.
+Today I'm once again adding support for transferring tokens between users.

 For this to work, the sender and recipient both need to have a `DaoAccount`.
 The sender account is automatically created when the sender buys their tokens.
 The recipient can call `createAccount()`.
-This prevents users from accidentally sending tokens and ether into space:
+This creates a `DaoAccount` instance for the recipient with 0 tokens.
+We could create this account automatically upon receipt of the tokens, but then the sender might accidentally send tokens and ether into space.
+By creating a `DaoAccount` themselves, the recipient indicates they are in control of the account.

 	function createAccount () {
 		accountFor(msg.sender, true);
 	}

-To transfer tokens and their corresponding ether, you need to call `transfer()` on `DaoChallenge` with the number of tokens and the recipient's address.
-This function makes sure the recipient has an account and then relays the instruction to your `DaoAccount`:
+To transfer tokens and their corresponding ether, the sender needs to call `transfer()` on `DaoChallenge` with the number of tokens and the recipient's address.
+This function makes sure the recipient has an account and then relays the instruction to the senders `DaoAccount`:

 	function transfer(uint256 tokens, address recipient) noEther {
 		DaoAccount account = accountFor(msg.sender, false);